StronglyTypedSolutions/vikid.net/docs/en/concepts/pure_functions.md

 ## Semantics

-A `pure signal function` __combines__ its parameter signals values together with the corresponding non-reactive function.
+A `pure signal function` [combines](https://reactivex.io/documentation/operators/combinelatest.html) its parameter signals values into an output value by applying the corresponding non-reactive function.

 > In computer science, we also say the operator is _lifted_ on signals, or that it _zips_ the signal values together.